National Siblings Day: Fond Memories and Great Life Lessons

 I don’t have any pics of her when she was a child.
 This one I found in an old wallet of mine from high school.
 She loves the camera, and it loves her, too!

 So there you have it!
 We have had our ups and downs, but we are siblings and we love each other a bunch.
 I am raising my “bosses” to love each other and to look out for one another every day.
-I hope that they have such fond memories of each other as they become adults and giggle at their cute, fun and goofy pics of when they were young like I have today.
+I hope they create fond memories of each other as they become adults.
+It would great for them to giggle at their cute and goofy pics of their memories like I have today.

 Are you the oldest, the middle or the youngest child?
 What was the best memory or lesson you were taught by your siblings?